 The following screen sequence illustrates the programming of the first I/O program introduced in Section 2 under the heading of I/O Programming Introduction.
-To reiterate, the I/O program is as follows: [note: the I/O cards must be enabled on the SYSTEM CONFIG menu before programming, reset unit after enabling cards]
+See page 41.
+To reiterate, the I/O program is as follows:

-'''

 001:

 I71 T67

 002:

 END

-'''

 Navigational path is: fixed front panel MENU key, EXECUTIVE MENU key and I/O SETUP key.
 The result is the first screen below.
 This screen depiction assumes that there is no I/O program already written in the A memory.
 If there is, switch to the B memory.
-Memory areas are selected by pressing the SwaP key which appears after pressing the MEM key on the first screen shown below.
+Memory areas are selected by pressing the SwAP key which appears after pressing the MEM key on the first screen shown below.
 Note that ID# starts with either an A or B designating the memory shown.
 Use EDIT/DEL to delete rungs (steps) until empty.
 Make sure the factory I/O program has been saved first.
 There will be a need for it later.